 I am taking a trip to the mountains.

 When I was younger, this thing would happen periodically: a friend or acquaintance would say to me, “family is really important in my culture,” and then we’d both let our eyes slide past each other.
-I’d smile to soothe, but I would be unable to process what they meant.
+I’d smile to paper over the moment, but I couldn’t process what they meant.
 The sky is blue.
 Isn’t family important to everyone?
 I have a family, and of course they’re important.
 I lived with them everyday; I had to live with them.
 We pass a sign for Donner Lake.
 And for that matter, isn’t overemphasizing the family politically oppressive?
-Isn’t it more important to identify instead as politically radical, and embrace the soul of all of humanity?
+Even if you love your family.

 My back hurts from sitting so long in this cramped space, but I can't move.